-Implementation and Enforcement of the Security Program for Sea Transport and Maritime Infrastructure.

-e.
-Reconstitution of National Maritime Safety Coordinating Council (NMSSC)

-The Council is expected to provide advice to the MARINA Administrator and relevant agencies on priority actions that will improve implementation of maritime safety measures and suggest options on the recommendations resulting from maritime accident investigations.
-The NMSSC will coordinate and monitor the implementation of maritime safety measures with relevant government agencies.

-f.
-Ratification and/or Full Implementation of all relevant International Maritime Safety and security Conventions including those directly affecting the safety standards of fishing vessels refers to the continuing efforts of Philippine government collaborates with relevant international organization and agencies to ensure effective implementation of the country to sustain its role as a responsible member of the IMO by ensuring that all Philippine fishing fleets are seaworthy and strictly adherent to maritime safety and security standards and regulations.
+- 1. Implementation and enforcement of the Security Program for Sea Transport and Maritime Infrastructure - e.
+Reconstitution of National Maritime Safety Coordinating Council (NMSSC).
+The Council is expected to provide advice to the MARINA Administrator and relevant agencies on priority actions that will improve the implementation of maritime safety measures; suggests options based on the recommendations from maritime accident investigations.
+The NMSSC will coordinate and monitor the implementation of maritime safety measures with relevant government agencies. - Ratification and/or Full Implementation of all relevant International Maritime Safety and Security Conventions including those directly affecting the safety standards of fishing vessels.
+This refers to the continuing efforts of the Philippine government in collaborating with relevant international organizations and agencies to ensure effective implementation, and to sustain its role as a responsible member of the IMO.
+It also aims to ensure that all Philippine fishing fleets are seaworthy and strictly adherent to maritime safety and security standards and regulations.

-- 1. Ratification of CTA - 2.
-Ratification of SUA 2005 Protocol a.
-Enhancement of Emergency Response Capability
+- 1. Ratification of CTA; and - 2.
+Ratification of SUA 2005 Protocol